Uchebuzz/Uchebuzz/README.md

 ## Hello there 👋
 <br>
-I'm a Data scientist and Technical Writer.
+I'm a Seasoned data scientist and technical Writer.

 <p align="left">